dakom/html5-boilerplate/README.md

 1. Build (Distribution) is the default build Task Runner in VSCode and the other tasks could be added easily since they are all just simple npm args

 2. Once the Dev command is run - the VSCode debugger can be attached via the Chrome VSCode extension (see launch.json).
 This hasn't been tested in depth but seems to work at a glance.

+# Cloud Storage notes

+If you use Google Cloud storage as the cdn origin, there's some helpers to setup correct cors information so that things will load from the production server as well as the test scenarios

+1. Edit _config/storage-cors.json

+The example.com entries should be replaced with your production site urls

+The localhost entries should be left as-is (they are the dist:server and karma test servers)

+2. Run `gsutil cors set ./_config/storage-cors.json gs://your-bucket` to apply CORS settings to the bucket

 # Footnotes